Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 	- He knows general history facts about the city if they ask for this, but knows no specifics about the temple exceot that the reason for its construction is secret knowledge (for unworthy people) and related to the Seven Concepts (for worthy people).
 	- He recommends the party to speak to others if they pass their test.
 - Diviner
 	- They are an alternative person enjoying weird trinkets and superstitious objects.
 Speaks in a stereotypical divine person way (floaty, soft, long words).
+Vaguely based on Terese.
+They imply to know the future of the people that enter their tent.
 	- For general visitors, they know about most common-knowledge myths and legends.
-Knows the mythical origin of the Hunter Tribe.
+Also knows the mythical origin of the Hunter Tribe but only taks about this after they have proven themselves.
+	 - Upon meeting them, they will give all party members a small trinket that may or may not be magical.
+An arcana roll indicates there are slight traces of something magical but nothing clear enough to define.
+		 - Aki: Dowsing rod
+		 - Hunter: Badawi feather
+		 - Chron: Bark of birch wood
+		 - Ratronus: crooked gold coin
+		 - Marilyne: small bone of indeterminate origin.
+	- After receiving the magical trinket, Diviner will light up a small vial of incense which will completely fill the tent with smoke, after which she vanishes.

+When the party has finished looking around and is ready for their test, they are asked to assemble at the center of the camp.
+They feel the tension rising as the moon slowly climbs to the apex of the sky (perceptive individuals notice that there is a singular constellation present; the archer's), while the cold wind is softly howling through the dry desert sands.
+While the party sees a small owlcat perched on top of the central tent, keenly observing the party.

 - ensue combat [[Badawi Hunters vs Party]]
 - When the party is worthy, they are also explained that their memories will vanish at the discretion of the Bahath, and that they would need to write down their information in order to retain this.

+After the combat, the party is free to explore the settlement and speak to NPCs of interest.
+Their goal will simply be collecting information about the hunter tribe as per their mission.

 - Roleplaying-heavy
 	- Talk to NPCs to garner information about the tribe itself and the concept of exploration